EDI-Systems/M7M01_Eukaron/README.md

 ## Contributing

 &ensp;&ensp;&ensp;&ensp;Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-&ensp;&ensp;&ensp;&ensp;This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
-However, commercial licenses are also available.

 ## EDI Project Information
 &ensp;&ensp;&ensp;&ensp;Mutate - Mesazoa - Eukaron (M7M1 R3T1)